Estate Planning

 [INTRODUCTION]

-[00:00:08] Dean Barber: Hello, everybody, I’m Dean Barber, Founder and CEO of Modern Wealth Management and your host of The Guided Retirement Show.
+[00:00:08] Dean Barber: Hello, everybody, I’m Dean Barber, managing partner at Modern Wealth Management and your host of The Guided Retirement Show.
 I got a special guest today, Dr. Alan Molk, a 40-year emergency room physician, author of Saving Lives.
 Saving Dignity.
 He’s got a great story to tell from his family history and an immigrant to the United States and what he’s done and what he has seen.
 Please enjoy my conversation with Dr. Alan Molk.

 [INTERVIEW]